-Ceviche is a fine way to start a meal and our two dishes, of red snapper ceviche with thai chilli, red onion, coriander and plaintain and of grouper ceviche with mojo amarillo, sofrito crudo and radish both had that wonderful palate cleansing effect.
+Ceviche is a fine way to start a meal and our two dishes, of red snapper ceviche with Thai chilli, red onion, coriander and plantain and of grouper ceviche with mojo Amarillo, sofrito crudo and radish both had that wonderful palate cleansing effect.
 My favourite, the grouper ceviche which was just a little fresher and more citrusy.

 There’s a menu of small plates and sharing dishes, followed by ‘wok, plancha and salad’ options.
 Everything is designed to share, everything has that ‘dive in now’ look.

 Main courses were all visually stunning.
 I particularly liked the comforting dish of seven spice chicken and it would certainly be on my re-order list if I get the opportunity to return.

 Rocoto glazed black cod with orange mojo and avocado poblano puree was an almost classic dish with the sourness of the orange mojo nicely offset by the spicy avocado chilli puree.